Tuesday, August 12, 2008

 Climbing Rainier was spectacular.
 I can't wait to get back to Seattle to do it again.
 A winter ascent sounds especially attractive.
 For the time being, my physical goal of acheiving the summit has been attainted.

 There is still room to go in order to reach my fundraising goal and I need your help to get me there.
 By September 1, I need to have raised $3800.
 Right now, with your support we've raised $1460.
 Time is closing in.
-If you haven't donated yet, please head on over the
+If you haven't donated yet, please head on over the website and donate now!
+Only you all can help me acheive the other summit of this endeavor.
+Your generosity and support goes to help inner city kids get outside and enjoy the benefits of wilderness.

 Cheers,